-At the TECHCOLLEGE - Composite Training Center, we have many years of experience within skills development and post-qualifying education of employees and blade technicians for the composite industry - with the wind turbine industry as our main area of expertise.
+At the TECHCOLLEGE Composite, we have many years of experience within skills development and post-qualifying education of employees and blade technicians for the composite industry - with the wind turbine industry as our main area of expertise.
 Over the years, we have developed and refined an educational approach to this type of learning and training.
 This ensures that our course participants achieve a broader sense of process skills, as well as a more competent and professional approach to their work.

 Employees’ co-operation skills are refined through a deeper understanding of how different types of tasks are related, as well technology of materials and work planning.
 We believe that by providing the course participant with a broader sense of process skills and knowledge, they will be able to comprehend the work flow from a wider perspective and be aware of other job functions’ part in the manufacturing and or service task, which will ensure a higher quality through improved cooperation and a higher skills level among employees.

 Our teaching and training set-ups are all set up to promote skills and attitudes that a professional and competent employee within the wind turbine industry must possess.
 That is:

 Learning is a personal development as well as acquisition and development of skills and technical knowledge.
 Learning occurs both with and within course participants, and in interaction with others.